 The article will help you understand how much does it cost to move an electric meter.
 Also the process involved with the power company and electrician.

-Generally it can cost up to $2500 dollars to move an electric meter from point a to b.
-Most of the cost comes dished out to the electrician and power company to bring their trucks.
+On Average it can cost up to $2500 dollars to move an electric meter from point A to B. Most of the cost comes dished out to the electrician and power company to bring their trucks.
+If you are into moving the service entrance than you can expect to pay double and upwards of $5000 dollars.

 This is a very difficult question to answer.